Raja Muhammad Sarwar: Citation

 Battle of Tilpatra in Uri: When Quaid-e-Azam Muhammad Ali Jinnah declared Jihad in Kashmir and ordered Pakistan Army to participate in it.
 Captain Sarwar were participating in a course in GHQ's School of Signals.
 His unit 2 Punjab Regiment entered Kashmir to face the enemy.
 As soon as the course ended he persisted to take permission to participate in Jihad of Kashmir, with his unit which was granted.
 He was appointed as the signals officer.
 He offered to fight the enemy at Tilpatra hill.
 On 27 July 1948, he took his men with him and attacked the enemy.
 The enemy opened fire with machine guns, artillery and mortars.
 He kept on advancing.
 His machine gunner got killed.
 He took hold of his gun and attacked.
 When a second gunner arrived he handed over the machine gun to him.
 He, along with some soldiers, advanced from another side and destroyed a machine gun of the enemy and advanced There was barbed wire, which he cut himself and let the soldiers pass through it and led the assault on the enemy.
 During this time, a burst from the automatic machine gun of the enemy injured him.
 His actions in the battle of Tipatra led him to be posthumously presented with the Nishan-e-Haider.

-In 1967, the federal government later established the marble tomb in his memory to offer remembrance of his career highlights in the military and martyrdom to the civil society with additional funding was later secured by Imtiaz Warraich, the MP on the platform of the Pakistan Muslim League (N) to expand the facility in his memory in 1990— the marble tomb is located near his locality.
+In 1967, the Government of Pakistan established a marble tomb in his memory to offer remembrance of his military career highlights and martyrdom to Pakistani society.
+Additional funding was secured in 1990 by Imtiaz Warraich, the MP to expand the facility in Sarwars' memory.

 In memory

-In 1968, a paintings exhibition was inaugurated in Lahore, Pakistan depicting Pakistani war heroes including the first sketched portrait of Capt.
-Muhammad Sarwar.
+On 22 April 1968, a paintings exhibition was inaugurated in Lahore, Pakistan depicting Pakistani war heroes including the first sketched portrait of Muhammad Sarwar.

-In 1991, he was subjected a biographical war telefilm, "Captain Muhammad Sarwar Shaheed" produced and directed by the Qasim Jilali of the PTV.
-In addition, the federal government established the community college, the Sarwar Shaheed College, in his honor near his birthplace in the Gujar Khan.